yt-project/yt/doc/source/analyzing/filtering.rst

 .. warning::

-    Cut regions can have unexpected results with particle fields, or often not work at all with some operations.
+    Cut regions are unstable when used on particle fields.
+Though you can create a cut region using a mesh field or fields as a filter and then obtain a particle field within that region, you cannot create a cut region using particle fields in the filter, as yt will currently raise an error.
 If you want to filter particle fields, see the next section :ref:`filtering-particles` instead.

 .. _filtering-particles: